 I’ve always mentally written off my 401(k), which is now an IRA because I never wanted to depend on government sponsored pre-tax programs to survive in retirement.
 The same thing goes for social security.
 This is the reason why I’ve aggressively saved more than 50% of my after tax income every year I worked.
 If all I had was my 401(k)/IRA in retirement and no other savings or income streams, I’d be screwed because I never planned on working for 37.5 consecutive years after college.
 I knew after two years on Wall Street that I wanted to retire by 40.

 With Rule 72(t), I can now conservatively utilize all my years of pre-tax savings at a 10% lower tax rate to enjoy now.
 If I maintain a 2% withdrawal rate or less, I should be able to receive $8,000 a year for the rest of my life and potentially pass on the principal to a loved one.
 The issue I have is that $400,000 just isn’t a significant enough amount of money for me to enact Rule 72(t).
 I’ve got enough passive income to pay for all expenses and then some.
 Instead, I would like to try and grow the $400,000 into $1 or $2 million dollars over the next 10 years and then start withdrawing at age 45 or thereabouts.
-This is part of the reason why I wrote the post on investing in China.

 To grow your portfolio, it’s clearly better to reinvest the dividends into the markets.
 However, if you are retired, need the income, or don’t plan to live for a long time, utilizing Rule 72(t) is a no brainer.
 The purpose for all those years of saving for retirement is to actually spend the money in retirement.
 From a financial standpoint, I can’t think of much worse things than saving for decades only to die without being able to spend your hard earned money.

-Recommendation: If you have a 401(k) or IRA, I recommend signing up with Personal Capital and running your portfolio through their Investing tab.
+Manage Your Wealth, Cut Investment Fees: If you have a 401(k) or IRA, I recommend signing up with Personal Capital and running your portfolio through their Investing tab.
 I ran my 401(k) through their 401(k) Fee Analyzer tool and discovered I am paying $1,700 in annual fees I had no idea I was paying!
 After converting my 401(k) to a rollover IRA, I clicked the “Investment Checkup” link also under the Investments tab to see that I am only paying $515 in annual fees.
 Personal Capital is free and takes only a minute to sign up.
 In addition to analyzing your portfolio for risk and costs, Personal Capital also keeps track of your income and expenses and keeps track of your net worth.
 It only takes a minute to sign up here.